Virginia Tech vs. Tennessee Predictions & Picks - Women's NCAA Tournament Sweet 16

 Tennessee Schedule Analysis

-- The Lady Volunteers' signature win this season came against the LSU Lady Tigers, a team ranked inside the AP's Top 25 (No. 9).
-The Lady Volunteers took home the 69-67 win at a neutral site on March 4.
+- The Lady Volunteers took down the No. 9-ranked LSU Lady Tigers, 69-67, on March 4, which goes down as their signature win of the season.

-- The Lady Volunteers have tied for the 30th-most Quadrant 1 victories in the country (five), but also have tied for the 12th-most Quadrant 1 losses (11).
+- The Lady Volunteers have tied for the 30th-most Quadrant 1 victories in the country (five), but also have tied for the 12th-most Quadrant 1 defeats (11).

 Tennessee 2022-23 Best Wins